Once upon a time, in a land far, far away, there came the words of world-famous Seth Godin:

 Indeed, content marketing is next door to the only method to grow the audience and build trust by giving value through original content assets.

 The problem is that most specialists make the same content marketing mistakes when organizing and publishing those assets, much less analyzing their performance and overall conversion.
+According to experts from a popular writing company Fresh Essays, one of the biggest temptations for a content marketer is to “spy” competitors, see what they do, and try the same.

 Here are the seven biggest ones to avoid for the success of your next content marketing campaign.